uclahs-cds/pipeline-call-mtSNV/README.md

   - [References](#references)

 ## Overview
-This nextflow pipeline takes an aligned bam file as input and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and  calls variants.
+This nextflow pipeline takes an aligned bam file as input and extracts mitochondrial DNA reads, remaps the reads to a mitochondrial reference genome, and subsequently calls variants.
 It can use be used in single sample and tumor-normal paired mode.
 Paired mode gives an addtional heteroplasmy comparison.
 ___

 ## How To Run
-Samples can be run by specifying a number of paramters:
+Samples can be run by specifying a number of paramaters:

 #### call-mtSNV_input.csv
 This input csv requires 3 arguments in single mode, 6 in paired.
 For reference look at [Inputs](#inputs)